 In 2021, with assistance from DPR's Strategic Planning division and the planning and environmental consulting firm PlaceWorks, Inc., District staff refocused efforts on completing the RTMP.
-In addition to finalizing CIU recommendations and the trail inventory and assessment, this team conducted additional public outreach to gather information about how the trail system is currently used and gain greater understanding of trail users' needs and priorities.
+In addition to finalizing CIU recommendations and the trail inventory and assessment, this team conducted additional public outreach to gather information about how the trail system is currently used and to gain a greater understanding of trail users' needs and priorities.

-The public was encouraged to provide input by attending a public workshop in October 2021; participating in a survey, which was available as an online survey and a "Challenge" activity using DPR's official trails app (provided by the app developer Outerspatial) from October 2021 through January 2022; or by sending emails or letters.
-These opportunities were shared with the public through the project web page, emails to the project contact list, social media posts, onsite signage, and at four "pop-up" events at or near the parks.
+The public was encouraged to provide input by attending a public workshop in October 2021; participating in an online survey and a separate "Challenge" activity using DPR's official trails app (provided by the app developer OuterSpatial), from October 2021 through January 2022; or by sending emails or letters.
+These opportunities were shared with the public through the project web page, emails to the project contact list, social media posts, onsite signage, and at four "popup" events at or near the parks.
 DPR staff also reached out to park concessionaires and community leaders representing different trail user groups to encourage broad participation.